cmhoove14/AgroSchisto/Agrochemical_Review/README.md

 Folder containing data extracted from studies identified in review

 ## Models
-Mathematical model, $R_0(q)$ function, parameter sets, and uncertainty analysis
+Mathematical model, R0(q) function, parameter sets, and uncertainty analysis
 ## Sims
-Code for simulating model and estimating $R_0$ in the presence of agrochemical pollution
+Code for simulating model and estimating R0 in the presence of agrochemical pollution
 ### EEC
-Simulations and results at each agrochemical's Expected Environmental Concentration ($EEC$)
+Simulations and results at each agrochemical's Expected Environmental Concentration (*EEC*)
 ### Range
-Simulations and results across a range of agrochemical concentrations from $0$ -- $2 \times EEC$
+Simulations and results across a range of agrochemical concentrations from 0 - 2*EEC